998 staffers: Minority attacks Hamid over claims NDC spent GHS3bn

 The controversy over the number of staffers the current government has engaged under the Presidency is unrelenting as the Minority in Parliament dispels claims that although the John Mahama administration engaged fewer employees, it spent more.

-While justifying the 998 staffers working under the current Executive, Information Minister, Mustapha Hamid, said the Nana Akufo-Addo government is operating with a leaner budget than Mahama did.
+While justifying the 998 staffers working under the current Executive, Information Minister, Mustapha Hamid, said the Nana Akufo-Addo’s government is operating with a leaner budget than Mahama did.

 “Our list, for example, is a little above the President Mahama list but if you look at the budget for office machinery under President Mahama it is way above our budget.